-Thai woman killed saving colleague from loader accident in Phrae
+Thai woman killed after saving colleague from loader accident in Phrae

 Key insights from the news

-• A Thai woman was killed in a workplace accident in Phrae while saving a colleague from being struck by a reversing loader at an agricultural product store.
+• A Thai woman, 33, died in a workplace accident in Phrae while saving a colleague from being struck by a reversing loader at an agricultural store.

-• The incident occurred on January 12, when the woman, 33, pushed her colleague out of harm's way but was unable to escape in time, resulting in her being run over by the loader.
+• The incident occurred at around 2:30 PM on January 12, when the woman pushed her colleague out of harm's way but was unable to escape in time, resulting in her being run over.

-• Witnesses reported that the victim had made a chilling remark earlier about needing to sleep soundly, which has since resonated with her family and colleagues in light of her sacrifice.
+• Witnesses reported that the victim had made a chilling remark earlier about needing to sleep soundly, which has since taken on a tragic significance.

 A Thai woman lost her life in a tragic workplace accident in Phrae province after sacrificing herself to save a colleague from being struck by a loader at an agricultural product store.